Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

 Oh, what’s the use?

 I don’t believe this book.
 I don’t want to believe this book.
 This book is a bloody insult.
-It is a 759-page “fuck you” note.
+It isn’t a story, it’s a 759-page “fuck you” note.

 It isn’t just a case of the characters all succumbing to idiot plot disease (i.e., the plot only works if someone, or everyone, starts acting like idiots) but that the explanations for what actually happen don’t make sense according to rules which she either already set up, or which are intrinsic to the nature of the elements she chose to use to facilitate it.